enesozturk/react-native-hold-menu/website/docs/getting-started.md

 # React Native Hold Menu

-A performant, easy to use and extensible hold to open context menu for React Native powered by Reanimated.
+A performant, easy to use hold to open context menu for React Native powered by Reanimated.

 ## Features